 Quick Explore enables organizations to select a value in a PivotChart report or a PivotTable report and see additional information about that value.
 For example, if you are viewing a sales report and you select a value that represents total sales amounts, you can use Quick Explore to view additional information such as sales amounts across different product categories or geographical areas.
 Learn more about Quick Explore.

 Refresh Excel Workbooks Interactively

-Allows you to see up-to-date data in your Excel Online workbooks that are connected to external data sources (for example, MS SQL databases).
-Note that you must connect your workbooks to external data sources in Excel before viewing them in Excel Online.
+Allows you to see up-to-date data in your Excel for the web workbooks that are connected to external data sources (for example, MS SQL databases).
+Note that you must connect your workbooks to external data sources in Excel before viewing them in Excel for the web.

 SQL Server Reporting Services (SSRS) Integrated Mode

 When SQL Server 2012 Reporting Services is integrated with SharePoint, you can use powerful SharePoint collaboration and centralized document management features for SQL Server 2012 Reporting Services content.
 Reports are stored in SharePoint document libraries, alongside other reports such as Excel for the web files.
 SharePoint permissions can be used to control access to Reporting Services content, and people are able to start Report Designer, Model Designer, and Report Builder within a document library.
 Learn more about Reporting Services Report Server.

 The SQL Server 2012 Reporting Services Web Part enables people to display an existing Reporting Services report in its own Web Part in a SharePoint site.
 If the Reporting Services report contains parameters, people can connect filters to that report using the Web Part settings.
 Learn more about Report Viewer Web Part.

 A timeline slicer is a control that can be added to a dashboard created by using Excel.
 A timeline control enables people to view information for a particular period of time.
 Learn more about Business Intelligence in Excel Services.